neulab/knn-transformers/README.md

 That's it!
 The model now internally uses kNN-LM or RetoMaton (see a concrete example at [run_clm.py](run_clm.py#L427-L438))

 The files `knnlm.py` and `retomaton.py` are standalone and can be copied to any project.
-The file `run_clm.py` is an example that shows how to load and run kNN-LM and RetoMaton.
+The file `run_clm.py` is a modified version of [this example file by huggingface](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py) which shows an example of how to load and run kNN-LM and RetoMaton.

 This repository is maintained by [Uri Alon](https://urialon.ml).
 Please let us know if anythings is not working as expected, and feel free to create [new issues](https://github.com/neulab/knn-transformers/issues) or email [ualon@cs.cmu.edu](ualon@cs.cmu.edu) with any questions.
+Contributions are welcome!

 Table of Contents